diethardsteiner/diethardsteiner.github.io/_posts/2017-03-20-Mondrian-Multivalued-Dimension-Attribute.md

 WHERE [Course Name].[Course Name].[Math]
 ```

-Interstingly enough we do not get any records returned!
+Interestingly enough we do not get any records returned!
 However, if we move the constrain from the slicer to one of the axis, all is fine:

 ```
 WITH SET STUDENTS AS